panyam/pcachapter/CHAPTER.md

 PCA processing differs fundamentally from web applications or simple data transformations.
 Maya's architectural patterns - from circuit breakers with mathematical fallbacks to streaming windows for incremental computation - address the unique characteristics of mathematical workloads that traditional serverless patterns don't consider.

 **3. Production Readiness Extends Beyond Code**
-The technical implementation of PCA represents perhaps 20% of Maya's effort.
-The remaining 80% involved security architecture, monitoring systems, error handling, cost optimization, and integration patterns that transformed prototype code into enterprise-ready analytics capabilities.
+The technical implementation of PCA represents a small portion of Maya's effort.
+The majority involved security architecture, monitoring systems, error handling, cost optimization, and integration patterns that transformed prototype code into enterprise-ready analytics capabilities.

 For practitioners beginning their own serverless analytics journey, SensorScope provides a complete reference implementation with working code, deployment automation, and production patterns.
 The mathematical principles apply broadly beyond sensor optimization to any domain requiring dimensionality reduction: financial portfolio analysis, image processing, customer behavior modeling, and operational optimization across industries.